MonkeyDeRiven/Website-Pizza-Delivery-Service/README.md

 ## Initial Setup

 In the root folder `Docker`, where the `docker-compose.yml` file is located, edit the file called `env.txt` in order to assign a root password for your database as environment variable.
-Hint: The docker setup uses the ports 80 and 8085.
+Hint: The docker setup uses the ports 80, 3306 and 8085.
 Please make sure that these ports are not in use by any other software when starting the containers.

 ## Start the Containers

 Start your local docker containers in a console window with `docker-compose up -d`.
-After a while (and a lot of messages - some colored in red) you should have 3 containers running:
+After a while (and a lot of messages) you should have 3 containers running:
 - php-apache: Containing Apache Webserver and PHP
 - MariaDB: your database server for SQL
-- PHPmyAdmin: web-based application to modify your database
+- PHPmyAdmin a web-based application to modify your database

 All files in the `src`-folder are linked into the apache-php container, so you can see your changes while developing in that folder.
 Furthermore this folder contains all examples and demos for the lecture.
 Everything is set up and deployed automatically.
 Note the folder `src\Log` containing the log files of the docker containers (e.g. apache log)